anmajharul/anmajharul/README.md

   - Weather-Aware Traffic Prediction
   - Urban Mobility Analytics

-I am actively preparing for a **fully-funded M.Sc. program** for the **2027 intake**, targeting programs in ITS, smart cities, and transportation data science.
+I am actively preparing for a **fully-funded M.Sc. program (Mixed/Research Based)** for the **2027 intake**, targeting programs in ITS, smart cities, and transportation data science.

 📧 `contact@anmajharul.bd`